MarcinMM/Dungeon-Dweller/README.markdown

 # HIGH PRIORITY BUGS

+* Creatures now clip through each other, I think due to the motion Tween.
 * Inventory letters on items gone?
+Unable to equip.
 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 8/27/2011

+* Change movement code to actually move entities rather than displace them location to location.
+* Removed Level tile constants moved to GC.

 # UPDATES 8/21/2011